-- 1. What are the authorities who can force closures of facilities?
+- 1. What authorities can force closures of facilities?
 To what extent do closures take place? - 2.
-Would this scenario result in the closing of a facility? - 3.
+Would this scenario result in the closing of any port facilities? - 3.
 Would an active shooter event at a port facility have any impact on maritime traffic?
 Who would make that decision? - 4.
-Would the waterway immediately adjacent to the affected facility be impacted? - 5.
+Would the waterway immediately adjacent to the affected terminal be impacted? - 5.
 What considerations would be taken in making the decision to adjust traffic? - 6.
-Would state and federal law enforcement be requested at this point or would it be contained at the local level?

-- 7. Have security personnel at port facilities have sufficient training to respond to an active shooter at the facility? - 8.
+Would state and federal law enforcement be requested at this point or would it be contained at the local level and those immediately on scene? - 7.
+Do security personnel at port facilities have sufficient training to respond to an active shooter at the facility? - 8.
 Have local security trained with integrating with local law enforcement? - 9.
-Are the Port Facilities familiar with the Incident Command System? - 10.
-Do they know their role in the ICS system during an active shooter event? - 11.
+Are the port facilities familiar with the Incident Command System?
+The cruise line staff?

+- 10. Do they know their role in the ICS during an active shooter event? - 11.
 Have they actively practiced implanting ICS for any disaster? - 12.
-Would a unified command be established or would this be managed by local/port law enforcement? - 13.
-If the shooter is still loose and active would State assets be requested? - 14.
+How would the Port assess and summarize the status of familiarity and use of the Incident Command System to organize response to a disaster?
+What are the gaps and needs in implementation and use of ICS? - 13.
+Are the basic priorities of ICS Life Safety, Incident Stabilization, and Property Conservation integrated into the planning, logistics, operations, and administrative functions of ICS response? - 14.
+Has ICS been used to coordinate multi-jurisdictional response and management of a disaster in the port? - 15.
+Would a unified command be established or would this be managed by local / port law enforcement? - 16.
+What is the experience of the port and mutual aid jurisdictions in implementing Unified Command to address the three ICS priorities of Life Safety, Incident Stabilization, and Property Conservation? - 17.
+What needs to be done to further improve the understanding and implementation of ICS and Unified Command in the port? - 18.
+What is the status of National Incident Management System (NIMS) certification level training in the Port?
+Is it accepted as a workable and necessary system? - 19.
+What impact does the shooter carrying an explosive vest have on the response? - 20.
+Is it protocol for law enforcement to assume that the shooter is carrying explosives? - 21.
 With the event escalating, does it have any impact on MARSEC levels?
-If so, how long would the MARSEC level be raised? - 15.
-What is the USCG doing at this point? - 16.
-What is the role of the USCG for an on shore active shooter event? - 17.
+If so, how long would the MARSEC level be raised? - 22.
+What is the USCG doing at this point? - 23.
+What is the role of the USCG for an on shore active shooter event? - 24.
 Who would be handling media requests?
 Local law enforcement?
 Affected facility?
 Elected official?
-Port? - 18.
+Port? - 25.
 Would a Joint Information Center be established?
 If so, who would take lead?